Xunnamius/black-flag/README.md

   want `myctl parent` to show help text listing the available commands ("child1" and "child2") and exit with a "not found" error.

-- An end user trying to invoke a non-existent child of a parent command will cause help text to be printed and an exception to be thrown with default error exit code.
+- An end user trying to invoke a non-existent child of a strict parent command with strict child commands will cause help text to be printed and an exception to be thrown with default error exit code.
 E.g.: we want `myctl exists noexist` and `myctl noexist` to show help text listing the available commands ("exists") and exit with a "not found" error.

   > Note that this section doesn't cover the case of attempting to invoke a
   > non-existent child of a _pure child_ command, which is the same thing as